gvwilson/thirdbit/src/fiction/makers-return/index.md

 Violet blinked.
 "They're all 'brids," she said.
 Some had canine muzzles,
-while others had horns or antlers or even scales.
+while others had horns or antlers.
-They were clothed,
-and they all seemed to be holding weapons of various sorts.
+They all wore clothes over their fur or scales, and they all seemed to be holding weapons of various sorts.

 All except one.
-A normal-looking girl was being helped to her feet by the strangest bot Violet had ever seen.
+A normal-looking girl was being helped to her feet by a two-legged bot that looked like it had been assembled out of random spare parts.
-The girl's dress was a size too large for her, and her curly black hair looked like a puffball around her dark face, but everything Violet could see seemed completely human.
+The girl's dress was a size too large for her, and her curly black hair looked like a puffball around her dark face, but as far as Violet could see she was completely human.

-Captain Leung didn't seem to be looking at her, though.
+Captain Leung didn't give her more than a passing glance.
 Instead,
-he had zoomed in on the bot that was helping her and on the one behind them.
+he zoomed the display in on the bot behind her.
 "That's a Z-model defender," he said.
 "Lots of modifications, but the basic chassis is a match.
-No idea what the other one is, though.
+No idea what the bipedal one is, though.
-It looks like someone took a pile of spare parts and put them together on a bet."
+It looks like someone took a pile of junk and put it together on a bet."

 "Perhaps it's some sort of personal assistant,"
 Doctor Szego mused.